 Not really: a person is only interested in stops that are within walking distance - let’s say, no further than 500m from their location.
 A human could just use a drawing compass to draw a circle around the location (with a radius equivalent to 500m on the map’s scale) and calculate the distance for those in a much more reasonable time.

 For a computer it doesn’t make things better, because finding which points are within a circle (or “circular geofence”, as GIS people call it) still requires it to calculate the distance between the circle’s center and each point.
 But what if we consider a square fence, instead of a circular one?

-Are we good then?
-Not really – we are forgetting one tiny little fact (that is probably making geography-aware readers cringe at this moment): the Earth is round.
-Latitude and longitude are not Cartesian coordinates on a map – they are angles.
+There is just one tiny little fact (which is probably making geography-aware readers cringe at this moment) to consider: the Earth is round.
+Latitude and longitude are not Cartesian coordinates on a map - they are angles.
 And the actual formula to calculate the planified distance

 That means we can’t simply treat latitude and longitude as Cartesian coordinates, because they are actually angles.
 A distance isn’t a straight line - it is a curve over the surface of Earth, and calculating the distance between a pair of latitude and longitude coordinates requires much more complicated formulae, because even the fact above isn’t that true (the Earth is ellipsoidal, complicating matters even further).

 It turns out our app doesn’t need to care about that.
 Why?
 Well, for very small distances (in an Earth scale), the error is also very small.
 Its exact value depends on the latitude due to factors that include the ellipsoidal nature of Earth mentioned above, but for sub-KM distances in Toronto’s 43°42′N latitude (and the fact that we are mostly interested in the relative distances, not their absolute values), we have enough precision for our use case.